Garry Minkh: Property and income

 According to official data, Minkh's income for 2011 amounted to 4,680,000 rubles, while the spouse had no income.
 Together with his wife, Minkh owns a land plot with an area of 17 acres, a dacha with outbuildings, a guest house, 3 apartments and two cars.

 According to the data posted in the declaration containing information on income, expenses, property and property obligations of persons holding government positions in Russia, in 2018 Minkh earned 13 391 942 rubles, for 2019 - 143.7 million rubles (in 11 times more).
 His wife's income for the same period amounted to 881,468 rubles.

 Incidents

 On 19 January 2011, driving along the Rublevo-Uspenskoe highway, Minkh in BMW 5 Series with registration number A073MP97, collided with an Opel Astra, driven by a 23-year-old woman.
 As a result of the accident, Minkh's driver, Vladimir Shugaev died.
 Minkh escaped with an abrasion, and the driver of the Opel Astra was hospitalized in serious condition.
-According to the results of the investigation, Mikha's driver was found guilty of the accident.
+According to the results of the investigation, Minkh's driver was found guilty of the accident.